meilisearch/documentation/reference/api/README.md

 }
 ```

-This kind of successful response indicates that the operation has been taken into account, but it may not have been executed yet.
+This successful response indicates that the operation has been queued or is currently executing.
 You can check the status of the operation via the `updateId` and the [get update status route](/references/updates.md).

-See more information about [asynchronous updates](/guides/advanced_guides/asynchronous_updates.md).
+See more information about [asynchronous updates](/learn/advanced/asynchronous_updates.md).